EdenWise/hjcrc/hjcrc.md

 ## Why I May Be Listened Of

-I am one of the people that got used as a sacrifice.
-I have been here all my life.
-Like Job people can work against me to get safer (more "saved", i.e. one goes up, one goes down).
+I am one of the people that got used as a sacrifice---from my birth.
+As a sacrifice people can work against me to get safer ~~(more "saved", i.e. one goes up, one goes down)~~.
 This has forcibly removed me from civilization.
-I learned these hard truths when life became impossible---I had to look for extreme answers to try and survive.
-Please consider what I write here seriously.
+I learned these hard truths when life became too impossible to live reasonably anymore---I had to look for extreme answers to try and survive.
+Please consider what I write here and take it seriously.

-## The Source of Research
+## Research Sources

+If people
+Where is the declaration?

+Why are people absent in knowledge about what is going on?
+Where are the informants? *The truth is* most of the people are complicit because they have been encouraged to be selfishness  (though ignorantly).

+The primary source I use is the Bible

 Why have zero people told us about this?
 The truth is they do: the Bible.
 The Bible is the Jews and Christians testaments of their intent with their religion.